Expanding and Developing Mind and Heart

 Joseph’s latest book is a great follow-up to the history offered in The Awakening of the West.
 He demonstrates a possible coming together of traditions, a reconstellation of the teachings as skillful means to use across the board rather than separate sectarian dominions.
 I love the way he does this without denigrating any tradition.

 • Goldstein, Joseph.
-Experience of Insight (Shambhala Dragon Editions).
+The Experience of Insight: A Simple and Direct Guide to Buddhist Meditation (Shambhala Dragon Editions) .

 • Goldstein, Joseph, and Jack Kornfield.
-Seeking the Heart of Wisdom : The Path of Insight Meditation (Shambhala Dragon Editions).
+Seeking the Heart of Wisdom: The Path of Insight Meditation (Shambhala Classics) .

 These two books are one and two, in the listed order, of an introduction to the Buddhist teachings offered through the Insight Meditation network.
 They encompass basic concepts and practices of the teachings.
 An excellent, well founded beginning for grasping the breadth of the practice by two leading teachers of this community.
 Seeking the Heart of Wisdom is the only book these two primary teachers have written together.